jeremyrsellars/no-new-legacy/posts/2016-10-21 ConcurrentDictionary and the pit of success.md

 1. An interface about retrieving existing audit records for display or analysis might be read-only.  `IAuditReader`
 1. An interface about exporting audit records to a different system. `IAuditExporter`

 In practice, the implementation of these interfaces may be provided by a single `class AuditRepository : IAuditRecorder, IAuditReader`, but it does not have to be.
-By isolating the responsibilities (Single Responsibility Principal) and behavior patterns (Interface Segregation Principal), the system will be more flexible and easy to change.
+By isolating the responsibilities (Single Responsibility Principal) and behavior patterns (Interface Segregation Principal), the system will be more "soft," flexible, and easy to change.

 # Concluding remarks